Implementing User Authentication in a Python Application

 Login to your LoginRadius dashboard, then navigate to the app you want to integrate with Python (LoginRadius will set up a free app for you when you create an account).

-tab on the LoginRadius sidebar (left side of the screen).
+Next, head over to the tab on the LoginRadius sidebar (left side of the screen).

 Whitelisting Your Domains

 LoginRadius requires you to whitelist domains you will be integrating with your app.
-To whitelist, a domain, scroll down to the Whitelist Your Domain
+To whitelist, a domain, scroll down to the section in the tab of your app dashboard and add it.

 By default, LoginRadius whitelists your local computer (localhost).